Valley Sanitary Relief Phase III (13444)

 Yes.
 If the contractor disturbs any driveways or other paved surfaces, they will repair them to their original condition or to the specifications of individual easement agreements.

-MSD will hold a second public meeting after a contractor is selected.
-At that time, the contractor will be able to provide additional information about their construction methods.
 The contractor will fill or cover any open trenches during non-working hours and will likely begin areas where pipe installation is completed in large sections before completing all pipe installation.

 MSD does not anticipate construction causing any odor concerns.